trainorp/BayesianGLasso/cran-comments.md

 ---

-I have updated the description file in this new release resubmission.
+I have updated the examples in this new release resubmission.